 Your cat has turned her nose up yet again at the dry kibbles you placed on the bowl and you wonder why is she being so stubborn?
-Why does my cat refuse to eat dry food?
-Cats, in general, prefer to eat wet cat food over dry because the wet variety more closely approximates fresh meat which is supposed to be the primary diet of cats who, by nature, are obligate carnivores.
+If your cat refuses to eat dry food there is usually a reason why.
+Generally, cats prefer to eat wet food because it approximates fresh meat.
+They are obligate carnivores by nature so they will choose the wet food option over dry almost every time.
 Cats must eat meat protein as their main source of nutrients.

 Dry Food Is Not All That Bad

-Dry cat food has been described by some camps as a “species inappropriate” food because of its lower water and protein content and higher carbohydrates content.
-But it has been shown that dry cat food is not bad as long as the cat has access to and drinks enough water.
+Some camps describe dry cat food as “species inappropriate”.
+This is due to its lower water and protein content and higher carbohydrates content.
+However dry cat food is not harmful providing the cat has access to and drinks enough water.

 Dry cat food has its inherent advantages: (1) they can be kept longer after the pack is opened as long as they are placed in airtight containers, (2) they can be left longer in the bowl so the cat can have access to food even when the owner is away during the day, an advantage for busy cat parents and (3) they are cheaper than canned wet food for pet parents on a tight budget.

-Why Some Cats Refuse To Eat Dry Food
+Why Your Cat Refuses To Eat Dry Food

 The concern of owners whose cat refuses to eat dry food is how to encourage their cat to try it.
 If your cat persistently refuses to try dry food, first take her to the vet to rule out any problems especially painful dental conditions which may make your cat reluctant to eat the harder dry food.
-If she has been given a clean bill of health and she continues to reject dry food, consider it may be any of the following reasons:
+If she is healthy and she continues to reject dry food, it could be due to any of the following reasons:

 (1) Some cats get imprinted on a particular food’s taste and texture and will be unwilling to try new food.
 It is therefore important to expose a kitten to a wide variety of food flavors and types while still young.